Package 'nonprobsvy'

 vars_selection

-If TRUE, then the variables selection model is used.
+logical scalar (default FALSE); if TRUE, then the variables selection model is used.

 num_boot